OS map ref: SK 597130 Nearest post code LE7 4UZ (Sheet 246 - Explorer)

 Many wetland plants have already colonised the reserve.
 Amongst the more notable are flowering-rush, purple loosestrife, ragged-robin and blue water-speedwell.

 Why not join one of our teams of volunteers.
-We have regular work parties covering reserves in this area including Cossington Meadows.
-For more information contact us.
+We have regular work parties covering reserves in this area, including Cossington Meadows.